zosetsu-repo/aniyomi-extensions/CONTRIBUTING.md

 ### Tools

 - [Android Studio](https://developer.android.com/studio)
-- Emulator or phone with developer options enabled and a recent version of Aniyomi installed
+- Emulator or phone with developer options enabled and a recent version of Anikku installed
 - [Icon Generator](https://as280093.github.io/AndroidAssetStudio/icons-launcher.html)

 ### Cloning the repository